Earl Slick x David Bowie “Isn’t It Evening” 7” limited edition turquoise blue vinyl 7″

 A regular guest host on SiriusXM, Slate is the co-author of the 2017 book The Authorized Roy Orbison, with the late-legend’s sons, and has written liner notes for albums by Orbison, The Beatles, Bob Dylan, the Rolling Stones and Jimi Hendrix, among many others.
 Last year, Slate interviewed Bob Dylan, one of only a handful the icon has given this century.

-Jeff’s fourth solo album, The Last Day of Summer, featuring Dave Stewart, Duff McKagan, Earl Slick and members of Paul Weller’s band and Noel Gallagher’s High Flying Birds, is due out 17 May this year.
+Jeff’s fourth solo album, The Last Day of Summer, featuring Dave Stewart, Duff McKagan, Earl Slick and members of Paul Weller’s band and Noel Gallagher’s High Flying Birds, is out now.

 Check out the Schnitzel Spotify playlist including: David Bowie, Robert Smith, Lee Scratch Perry, Earl Slick, The Dean Ween Group, Vapors of Morphine, Nick Oliveri, Mark Lanegan, Alain Johannes, Dean Fertita, Jeff Slate, Steve Cradock, Paul Weller and many more…